Growth in the global sharing economy and mobility sector will stall if insurance does not evolve, according to a new report from Marsh.

 The report outlines several trends that are creating opportunities for the evolution of insurance, including supporting gig workers at scale.

 “While the concepts of self-employment and independent contractors are not new, digital companies providing wheel-based services have accelerated access to this kind of work and highlighted the deficiencies in a social safety net to support them should they be injured on the job and lose income,” Marsh said.

-In the same way that digitized payments can result in digitized risk, digitized income can lead to a form of distributed portable benefits supported through a combination of private industry and public programs, the report said.
+In the same way that digitised payments can result in digitised risk, digitised income can lead to a form of distributed portable benefits supported through a combination of private industry and public programs, the report said.